Promote your music online

-If you do not know how to do that, find someone who can help you with that, or take some serious course around mixing and mastering your own music.
-It is not super difficult, but you have to know what you are doing to get the best results.
+If you do not know how to do that, find someone who can help you with that, or take a course in mixing and mastering your music.
+It is not super complicated, but you have to know what you are doing to get the best results.

 But you already knew that, right? :)

 Nr 4 – Create an Awesome Electronic Press Kit.

 You might have heard about an EPK.
 It is an Electronic Press Kit that will showcase you as a musician so people know what they can expect from you as a musician/band.

 Things like your bio, history, albums, public appearances, live shows and things that your possible managers and promoters might be interested in.

 An EPK is easy to create, and you could get a free one on Drooble.com.

 Btw, Drooble.com will also help you get a good start on your music journey by giving you the opportunity to connect with other musicians, showcase your music, and chat about gear (we all like to do that right,)

 You can also take a small course that I have created on creating your EPK for free.
 It will help you to get a great descriptive EPK in just a few steps.

 As an addition, you could sign up on Sonicbids as a musician, and fill out all the details from your EPK there.
 This will give you a decent presence online and will help at a later stage when you start to promote your music online.